New Staff Grants

 |Established or mid-career researcher||up to $5,000|

 Applications for New Staff Grants are open year round.

 How to Apply

-Funding for New Staff Grants is approved by the Research Advisory Group.
-Once approved, recipients are required to complete a Grant Establishment Form and submit it to the Grants Team.
+Applicants are required to submit a Faculty proforma to their Head of School.
+Once approved, the Faculty will forward the signed proforma to the Research Office for review.
+Once successful, recipients are required to complete a Grant Establishment Form and submit it to the Grants Team.

 Faculties requiring a Faculty proforma: